 Resources and guidance to help people professionals tackle racism and racial discrimination in the workplace

-Our profession, the people profession, has a fundamental and primary role in leading the awareness and understanding of racism at work, and the changes in culture, behaviours, policies, practices and learning that will make the difference.
-We have to acknowledge that despite greater focus on diversity and inclusion initiatives in recent years, progress on tackling racism has been too slow.
-We must challenge ourselves to get to the heart of the issues, the often less visible barriers and cultures that have allowed racism to persist.
+Our profession, the people profession, has a fundamental and primary role in leading the awareness and understanding of racism at work, and the changes in culture, behaviours, policies, practices and learning to make the difference.
+Despite greater focus on inclusion and diversity initiatives in recent years, progress on tackling racism has been too slow.
+We must challenge ourselves to understand the often less visible barriers and cultures that have allowed racism to persist.

 As the CIPD, we recognise our responsibilities and the need for leadership.
-The issues are complex and deep-rooted, and we have to listen but also move to action.
-We are reaching out to hear what we must do to help our members and the profession at large.
-We are bringing in others to work with us and to challenge us.
-And we are looking at ourselves as an organisation and as a community to be the change that is so clearly needed.
+The issues are complex and deep-rooted, and we have to listen but also move to and encourage action.
+We are engaging with our members and the profession about what needs to be done to drive change.
+We are also working with external experts to challenge us as an organisation and as a professional community.

-- Provide support for organisations to act – We have been developing guidance and FAQs, which include advice on how to open up the conversations around race, as well as podcasts and a series of webinars aimed at raising awareness and challenging organisations to think differently on race at work.
-We are reviewing and improving all our learning and teaching on diversity and inclusion, particularly in addressing the causes of racism and how we confront them.
-We will work together with partners to drive commitments to change across organisations everywhere.
+- Provide support for organisations to act – We have developed guidance and FAQs, which include advice on how to open up the conversations around race, as well as podcasts and a series of webinars aimed at raising awareness and challenging organisations to think differently on race at work.
+And we continue to develop more, including resources to support both line managers and senior leaders.
+We will work with partners to drive commitments to change across organisations everywhere.
 We also commit to ensuring that the CIPD itself can become a role model, to improve our practices and representation of diversity right across the organisation.

 Answers to frequently asked questions about racial equality and anti-racism